MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/EnergyNormalization.rst

    0,0,7,269.377490747,3.31657107929,0.0341873820177,-0.0625227707394,58,63
    ...

 The CSV file is saved and is used when converting experiment data from raw HDF files into NXqom files explained in the Data file conversion documentation.
+For a table of the found energies, see :ref:`291018<EfTable>`